Yindjibarndi people: Ecology

 Traditionally, until the arrival of Europeans, the Yindjibarndi lived along the middle sector of the valley through which the Fortescue River runs, and the nearby uplands.
 Beginning in the 1860s pastoralists established cattle stations on their homeland, and the Yindjibarndi were herded into settlements.
 Today most of them are congregated in and around the traditional Ngarluma territory whose centre is Roebourne.

 Native title

 The Yindjibardni people, alongside the Ngarluma people, are a party to the land access agreement for the Woodside-operated North West Shelf Venture, executed in 1998.
 Under the agreement, Ngarluma and Yindjibarndi people remain the traditional owner representatives for the North West Shelf Venture area, which includes the Karratha Gas Plant.
-The 1998 agreement established the Ngarluma Yindjibarndi Foundation Ltd, which operates out of Roebourne.
-As of 2022, NYFL is led by internationally renowned First Nations leader Michael Woodley as Chairman, and former ASX top 20 corporate leader, and First Nations advocate, Sean-Paul Stephens.
-Under the leadership of Woodley and Stephens, NYFL has been restructured and is regarded as the primary social Impact-focussed Traditional Owner organisation in the region.
+The 1998 agreement established the Ngarluma Yindjibarndi Foundation Ltd (NYFL), (Note: In2026, headed by Sean-Paul Stephens.) which operates out of Roebourne.
+The Yindjibarndi Aboriginal Corporation (YAC) and the Yindjibarndi Ngurra Aboriginal Corporation (YNAC) are the two prescribed bodies corporate that deal with matters of native title.